BiomedicalMachineLearning/Spacell/README.md

 ## The team
 The software is under active development by the Biomedical Machine Learning Lab at the Institute for Molecular Bioscience (IMB, University of Queensland).

-Please contact Dr Quan Nguyen (quan.nguyen@uq.edu.au), Andrew Su (a.su@uq.edu.au), and Xiao Tan (xiao.tan@uq.edu.au) for issues, suggestions, and we very welcome collaboration opportunities.
+Please contact Dr Quan Nguyen (quan.nguyen@uq.edu.au), Andrew Su (a.su@uqconnect.edu.au), and Xiao Tan (xiao.tan@uqconnect.edu.au) for issues, suggestions, and we very welcome collaboration opportunities.